athenalabs/acorn-player/README.md

 See it at [http://localhost:8000/static/player.html](http://localhost:8000/static/player.html)

-Note: Node v.0.10.4 gives errors when used with our version of grunt.
+Note: Node v0.10.4 gives errors when used with our version of Grunt.
 The highest supported version of Node is 0.8.16.
 Instructions on installing older versions of Node via ``brew`` are available [here](http://stackoverflow.com/a/9832084).